 The portal’s resources uses play to teach children about what the internet is, how messages and photos are shared and who to go to if they feel scared or need help when using technology.

-The Foundation’s digital innovation specialist, Dan Donahoo, said these workshops are essential for early childhood educators to confidently and effectively incorporate Playing IT Safe into their educational and care environments.
+The Foundation’s Digital Innovation Advisor, Dan Donahoo, said these workshops are essential for early childhood educators to confidently and effectively incorporate Playing IT Safe into their educational and care environments.

 Gandel Philanthropy is funding the Alannah & Madeline Foundation to conduct the pilot professional development workshops for 500 educators and 7,500 children.